alistairknock/Coursera_Capstone/Outdoors spaces - draft report.md

 |NSS Q27 and positive facility count | -0.390 | 0.152 | <0.001 |
 |Outputs and positive facility count | 0.327 | 0.107  | <0.001 |

+It should be noted that the coefficient of determination (R squared) for these combinations is not high, as observed in the high degree of scatter in all the graphs below.
+Any suggested correlation is likely to be weak.

 ![clustered scatter plot of universities using NSS question 27 on the X axis and REF outputs on the Y axis](https://github.com/alistairknock/Coursera_Capstone/raw/master/os_figure9.PNG)